MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-basics.md

    > [!div class=mx-imgBorder]
    > ![csh-email-expand-window](media/csh-email-expand-window.png "Expand the email window")

 The message box has a rich text editor that enables you to create rich and well-formatted content for the emails with emphasis.
-For details about the features in the editor, see
+For details about the features in the editor, see [Editor functionality and accessibility shortcuts](#editor-functionality-and-accessibility-shortcuts)

   > [!div class=mx-imgBorder]
   > ![csh-email-toolbar](media/csh-email-toolbar.png "Use the rich text editor features")